StudioWEngineers/py3dm/README.md

 All material in this repository is licensed under a three-clause [BSD license](LICENSE).

-Please use the following BibTeX template to cite py3dm in scientific
+Please use the following BibTeX template to cite py3dm:
-discourse:

 ```bibtex
 @misc{py3dm,